honeybadgerofdoom/blank_web_app/reports/UserStories.md

 As a user, I can update and personalize my profile.

 #### Conversation
 A registered user can visit their own profile and configure it to their liking.
-Information such as email, nickname, avatar, and bio can be edited and saved for others to see.
+Information such as nickname, avatar, and bio can be edited and saved for others to see.

 #### Acceptance Criteria
 - Test that a user can only update their own profile information
 - Test that changes persist across page reloads and logouts
-- Test that the user can change the nickname and/or email
+- Test that the user can change the nickname
-- Test that the new nickname/email must be unique
+- Test that the new nickname must be unique
 - Test that the user can change the pic/ avatar
 - Test that the user can change the bio
+- Test updates with long text inputs
+- Test updates with empty text inputs
 - Test that other users can see the changes (the database is updated)

 <hr/>